maefae/reading-notes/class5.md

-# Reading NOtes for Class 5 - CSS
+# Reading Notes for Class 5 - CSS

 ## What is CSS?
 (Cascading Style Sheets) allows you to create great-looking web pages!
 CSS is a language for specifying how documents are presented to users — how they are styled, laid out, etc.